kyleskwon/bloc-jams-angular/README.md

 <h1>Auditory</h1>

 <p>Auditory is a music streaming application built with AngularJS.
-Songs are accessed via albums in the collection.</p>

-<p>Auditory is a refactored version of Bloc Jams, which was originally written in Javascript and jQuery.</p>
+Songs are accessed via albums in the collection.
+It is a refactored version of Bloc Jams, which was originally written in Javascript and jQuery.</p>

 <h3>User Stories</h3>